b1rr0/QuantRpMasonAutoclicker/README.md

 This app helps players progress through the game of finding stones.
+An example of work that was automated
 =====================

 ![Image alt](https://github.com/b1rr0/QuantRpMasonAutoclicker/blob/master/images/gameScreen.png)